HiLab-git/PyMIC/docs/source/usage.rst

 ------------------

-PyMIC uses configuration files to specify the setting and parameters of a deep learning pipeline, so that users can reuse the code and minimizing their workload.
+PyMIC uses configuration files to specify the setting and parameters of a deep learning pipeline, so that users can reuse the code and minimize their workload.
 Users can use configuration files to config almost all the componets involved, such as dataset, network structure, loss function, optimizer, learning rate scheduler and post processing methods, etc.  The following is an example configuration